Cannabis Market in North America

 The Government of Canada believes that the total of federal and provincial-territorial taxes on cannabis products should not exceed $1.00 per gram, or 10 per cent of the producer’s sale price of a product, and that this tax room should be shared equally between the two orders of government.
 The proposed federal excise duty rate would be 50 cents per gram of cannabis, or 5 per cent of the producer’s sale price of that product.
 An additional rate would apply for an agreeing province or territory.

 The proposed duty would apply to all cannabis products available for legal sale, including fresh and dried cannabis, cannabis oils, as well as seeds and seedlings for home cultivation.
 The rate will also apply to the sale of medical cannabis.

 It is important to note that excise duties are not paid directly by consumers.
 Rather, they are paid by manufacturers.

-We offer Cannabis Financial Models and Cannabis Business Plan Templates for a growing, extraction, manufacturing, retail and vertical cannabis business in Canada and other countries.
+We offer Cannabis Financial Models and Cannabis Business Plan Templates for a growing, extraction, manufacturing, retail, micro and vertical cannabis business in Canada and other countries.